 - Genotyping of HDV by amplification (RT-PCR) and subsequent sequencing of the coding region of the major antigen L-HDAg.

-- Plasma or serum (1 mL) separated from blood extracted with EDTA.
+- Serum (1 mL), or plasma (1 mL) separated from blood drawn with EDTA.

-- Total blood extracted with EDTA (5 mL).
+- Total blood drawn with EDTA (5 mL).

 Conservation and shipment of the sample:

 - Refrigerated (preferred) for less than 2 days, or frozen if the storage period is longer.

 - In the case of sending whole blood extracted with EDTA, the sample must be kept refrigerated, not frozen, and arrive at our laboratory in a period not exceeding 24 hours.

 Delivery of results: